antfu/antfu.me/pages/posts/ai-qrcode-101.md

 ### Manually Editing and Inpainting

 The ultimate solution is indeed to manually edit the output image.
 You can use editing tools like Photoshop combined with inpainting to fine-tune every part of the imaged image.
 It might require a lot of effort, we'd generally recommend focusing on tweaking the generation first before going to this step.
 More details can be found in [this post](/posts/ai-qrcode-refine).

+## Contributing

+If you are interested in contributing to this post, fixing typos, or adding new ideas, you can [edit this page on GitHub](https://github.com/antfu/antfu.me/edit/main/pages/posts/ai-qrcode-101.md).
+Or if you are not familiar with Git, you can also go to [Anthony's Discord server](https://chat.antfu.me) and discuss with us.